Skip to main content

 Each task has its own consumption pattern:

-Text tasks—consume chat model requests.
-This includes all dialogues, text analysis, drafting, and answering questions.
-Cost depends on the number of calls, but is usually lower than media generations.
+Text tasks — consume requests to the chat model.
+This includes all dialogues, text analysis, drafting, answering questions.
+Cost depends on the number of calls but is usually lower than media generations.

-Image generations—one result costs one generation, regardless of prompt complexity.
-If you often try multiple variants using DALL-E, GPT Image 2, or Nano Banana, it quickly adds up to a significant portion of your limit budget.
+Image generations — one result costs one generation, regardless of prompt complexity.
+If you often try multiple variants through DALL-E, GPT Image 2, or Nano Banana, this quickly adds up to a significant part of the limit budget.

-Video generations—the most resource-heavy type.
-One generation with Veo 3.1, Kling, or Seedance can take several minutes and cost multiple limit units.
-If a video doesn't come out right the first time, retries noticeably eat into your budget.
+Video generations — the most resource-intensive type.
+One generation with Veo 3.1, Kling, or Seedance can take several minutes and cost several limit units.
+If the video doesn't work on the first try, retries noticeably consume the budget.

-This breakdown helps you understand where limits are "leaking."
-For a detailed view of current options, visit the videos page or images page.
+This division helps understand where exactly limits are "leaking."
+For a detailed view of current options, visit the video page or image page.

 Step 3: Pay Attention to Retries

-One of the hidden cost drivers is failed first attempts.
-When a prompt is vague, the result must be regenerated.
-This is where most limits are lost:
+One hidden cost is failed first attempts.
+When a request is unclear, you have to recreate the result.
+That's where the most limits are lost:

 • Vague image prompt: "draw a nice office" instead of "draw a modern bright office with large windows and white furniture, corner view, no people."

-• Imprecise chat request: "explain this further" without context forces the AI to guess what you mean.
+• Imprecise chat query: "explain this more" without context makes the AI guess what exactly is needed.

-• Video without motion description: "a cat video"—and it's unclear what should happen in the frame.
+• Video without motion description: "a video with a cat" — and it's unclear what should happen in the frame.

 A few practical rules to reduce retries:

-2. For images: describe style, angle, lighting, and what to exclude.
+2. For images: describe style, angle, lighting, and what should not be in the frame.

 3. For videos: describe scene, action, and duration.